AdrienAudouard/flutter-utils/README.md

 - 🚀 Open the test file related to the source code opened
 - 🚀 Create a test file directly with a button
 - 🚀 Support mono repo and multi packages repo
-- 🚀 If you made a type when creating a test file, the plugin will made some suggestions, it will find the closests test file related to your source file
+- 🚀 If you made a typo when creating a test file, the plugin will made some suggestions, it will find the closests test file related to your source file
 - 🚀 View the number of tests for your classes and functions directly in the editor
+- 🚀 Synchronise test files with source files.
+Automatically rename and move test files when the source changes

 ## Demo